Fort Worth Criminal Defense Lawyer Attorney Profile Frequently Asked Questions Free Case Evaluation Contact Us

 • Making a commotion with the intent of disrupting business

 In most situations, disorderly conduct is considered a class C misdemeanor, which is a "fine only" offense.
 The crime can be increased to a class B misdemeanor if a firearm is involved, and the penalties can include probation, community service, mandatory counseling, and even jail time.
-If you have been charged with disorderly conduct, then contact a Fort Worth criminal defense attorney, as your rights may have been violated and an attorney can expose those violations if they did indeed occur.
+If you have been charged with disorderly conduct, then contact a skilled attorney as your rights may have been violated and an attorney can expose those violations if they did indeed occur.